Cinema Australia Podcast #128 | Teresa Palmer & Marcelle Lunam

 Welcome to the latest episode of the Cinema Australia Podcast.

-In this episode I’m joined by actor Teresa Palmer, and director Marcelle Lunam to discuss their new rom-com, Addition.
+In this episode I’m joined by actor Teresa Palmer, and director Marcelle Lunam to discuss their new rom-com, Addition, adapted from the international bestseller and debut novel by Australian author Toni Jordan.

 Addition follows Grace, played by Palmer, a woman who counts everything because numbers hold her world together.
 But when a chance encounter with Seamus, played by Joe Dempsie, turns her world upside down, her meticulously ordered life starts to unravel.